A fast direct solver for two-dimensional transmission problems of elastic waves: Introduction

-This work developed a fast direct solver, which is an extension of the case of elastic wave scattering by a cavity \cite{MATSUMOTO2025106148}.
-It is a variant of the Martinsson--Rokhlin fast direct solver based on the proxy method \cite{MARTINSSON20051} and achieves $O(N)$ complexity in two dimensions, where $N$ is the DOFs of the discretized system.
+This work developed a fast direct solver, which is an extension of the case of elastic wave scattering by a cavity \cite{MATSUMOTO2025106148} to the case of transmission problems with one homogeneous inclusion.
+It is a variant of the Martinsson--Rokhlin fast direct solver based on the proxy method \cite{MARTINSSON20051} and achieves $O(N)$ complexity at fixed low frequencies in two dimensions, where $N$ is the DOFs of the discretized system.
 In elastodynamics, few studies have addressed fast direct solvers, to the best of our knowledge.
 There is the application of the standard LU factorization of $\mathcal{H}$-matrices \cite{chaillat2017theory}, which has $O(N \log^2 N)$ complexity in the best case.
 We formulated a fast direct solver under the discretization method using both piecewise linear and constant test/basis functions.
 To handle transmission problems, the proposed fast direct solver uses separate tree partitions for nodes and elements.
-We consider not only the Poggio--Miller--Chang--Harrington--Wu--Tsai (PMCHWT) formulation \cite{chew2001fast}, which is the usual choice, but also the formulation based on the Burton--Miller method \cite{burton1971application}.
-The Burton--Muller formulation has six layer potentials, while the PMCHWT formulation has eight layer potentials.
+We consider not only the Poggio--Miller--Chang--Harrington--Wu--Tsai (PMCHWT) formulation \cite{POGGIO1973159, Chang1977surface}, which is the usual choice, but also the formulation based on the Burton--Miller method \cite{burton1971application}.
+For the considered two subdomains case, the Burton--Muller formulation has six layer potentials, while the PMCHWT formulation has eight layer potentials.
 Therefore, the Burton--Muller formulation is expected to be faster than the PMCHWT formulation.
 This paper explains the weak admissibility type low-rank approximation method using the proxy method for both formulations in detail.
 The program code for the proposed method is versatile because it can be used whether a geometry includes or does not include corner points.
-Other options for the boundary integral equation for transmission problems include the single-boundary integral equation \cite{kleinman1988single} and the multi-trace-boundary integral equation \cite{hiptmair2012multiple}.
+Other options for the boundary integral equation for transmission problems include the single-boundary integral equation \cite{kleinman1988single} and the multi-trace-boundary integral equation \cite{hiptmair2012multiple, Claeys2013multi}.
 However, neither are suitable for the proposed fast direct solver because the former uses an indirect unknown density and products of layer potentials, and the number of unknowns in the latter method is twice that in the PMCHWT or Burton--Miller formulation, although it uses direct (physical) unknowns.
-We use numerical examples to show that the proposed fast direct solver has $O(N)$ complexity and robustness with respect to the computational time for changing the frequency of the incident wave and the density of an inclusion.
+We use numerical examples to show that the proposed fast direct solver has $O(N)$ complexity at fixed low frequencies and is relatively robust with respect to the computational time for changing calculation conditions such as the density of an inclusion.
 Furthermore, the proposed fast direct solver based on the Burton--Miller method outperforms that based on the PMCHWT formulation by about $20\%$ with respect to the computational time.